All children need encouragement and recognition and to know they are loved and accepted.

 As a parent and/or guardian who receives money or property on behalf of a minor in Ontario, you may have specific obligations under the law.
-It’s up to you to know and understand those obligations and to act in accordance with the law.
+It’s your responsibility to know and understand these obligations and to act in accordance with the law.

-ACTRA Toronto cannot provide you with legal advice but here are some starting points for learning about your obligations:
+While ACTRA Toronto cannot provide you with legal advice, here are some starting points for learning about your obligations: